-Self-publication is the act of independently preparing and publishing a book via an online provider, such as Kindle Direct Publishing (KDP), Lulu, Smashwords, or by using a dedicated fulfillment service such as that offered by IngramSpark.
+Self-publication is the act of independently preparing and publishing a book via an online provider, such as Matador, Kindle Direct Publishing (KDP), Lulu, Smashwords, or by using a dedicated fulfillment service such as that offered by IngramSpark.
 (Other self-publishing platforms are available!)

 For KDP, a user account is required; although, those with an Amazon account can use their existing login details.
 Once the KDP account is created, some setup is necessary.

 Two files are required in order to self-publish a printed book: the typeset and proofread typescript, and the book cover.
 These two documents are uploaded to the system.